manticoresoftware/manticoresearch/doc/uuid-primary-ids-spec.md

 - `id uuid` is valid only for RT/configless tables, including `engine='columnar'` RT tables.
 - Only the primary `id` column can use the `uuid` type.
 - Regular attributes cannot use `uuid`.
-- PQ/plain/indexer-created tables are not supported for UUID IDs.
+- PQ/plain/indexer-created tables and shard tables are not supported for UUID IDs.
 - Existing tables cannot be converted to or from `id uuid` with `ALTER TABLE`.
 - `SHOW CREATE TABLE` renders the public schema as `id uuid`; the hidden storage attribute is not exposed as a normal column.